What are the benefits of CBD oil?

 What is CBD oil, is it legal in the UK and what are the benefits and risks of using it?
 We asked a dietitian to take a closer look at this food supplement.

-CBD oil is increasingly becoming popular, both as a food supplement and as an oil to apply topically to the skin.
-We asked a dietitian to explain what it is, why people use it and whether it's safe.
+CBD oil is increasingly popular, both as a food supplement and for topical use.
+We asked dietitian Emer Delaney to explain what it is, why people use it and whether it's safe.

 What is CBD oil?

-Cannabidiol (CBD) is a cannabinoid – a chemical compund that acts on certain parts of the brain – that is becoming increasingly popular in the health world.
-It comes from the cannabis plant; however, unlike its counterpart, tetrahydrocannabinol (THC), which is responsible for the 'high' from marijuana, CBD is non-intoxicating and some believe it may have potential health and wellness benefits.
-Once extracted from the cannabis plant, it is diluted with a carrier such as olive or coconut oil.
+CBD is different from tetrahydrocannabinol (THC) – also a substance from the cannabis plant.
+The latter is responsible for the 'high' typically associated with marijuana.
+CBD, however, is non-intoxicating, and some believe it may have potential health benefits.
+Once extracted from the cannabis plant, CBD is diluted with a carrier oil, such as olive or coconut oil, to improve its bio-availability.

 Is CBD oil legal in the UK?